Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 The photo is when the trays came out of blackout 3-days after planting.

-The seeds sown on soil are growing much larger plants at the start.
+The seeds sown on the soil are growing much larger plants at the start.

 Watering During the Test